 - All you need is an AUX cable and a knife or cutter.

 1. First of all, cut the AuX cable from 2 to 3 inches or 5 to 7 cm of the jack.

 2. Remove the rubber from wires nicely, and then clean the varnish.
 When the copper wire is in front of you, you’re good to go to the next step.

 3. Now split each wire and figure out their colours, and with that, move on to the headphone cable.

-4. Cut the cable of your headphone from 2 to 3 inches away from the jack.
+4. Cut the cable of your headphones from 2 to 3 inches away from the jack.
 Remove the rubber and varnish as well.

 6. Check which colour is attached with whom and then pair them with each other.
 Once you connect all cables, use insulation tape and cover them.

-Not all headphones can be repaired and fixed but instead of just throwing them, giving them a chance could be beneficial, especially when you have a quality pair of headphones.
+Not all headphones can be repaired and fixed but instead of just throwing them away, giving them a chance could be a cost-saving option, especially when you have a expensive pair of headphones.

-The most common problem we see that causes damage to headphones is their cable or jack, which can be replaced.
-We share a complete procedure to replace both cables and jack, so if you have a headphone that needs to be repaired, first of all, identify its problem.
+The most common problem we see that causes damage to headphones is their cable or plug, which can be replaced.
+We shared a complete procedure to replace both cables and plug.